 Beyond fixed-route bus service, Valley Transit offers and supports several tailored demand response programs in the Fox Cities.
 These programs are designed to improve mobility by filling gaps not served by the fixed-route bus system.
 In general, demand response programs use smaller vehicles and dispatch new routes each day based on service requests rather than using a fixed-route.
 Valley Transit’s demand response programs often require advanced reservation from riders, target specific groups and serve distinct geographic boundaries.
 These programs may require special certification or eligibility before they can be used.
 You can view a summary of each program below and click on the provided link to learn more.

-Valley Transit II ADA Paratransit advanced reservation demand-response service for people with disabilities, who are unable to use the fixed route bus system.
+VT II is advanced reservation demand-response service for people with disabilities, who are unable to use Valley Transit’s fixed route bus system for some or all trips in the service area.
 This service is provided under the requirements of the Americans with Disabilities Act.
 Service is provided by a contractor.
 Learn more…

 Senior Transportation Service